itrus/bash-scripts-NGS/iVAR/readme.md

 ## 1	SUMMARY

 This manual describes a bioinformatics pipeline used to identify SNVs (single nucleotide variants) in Next-Generation Sequencing (NGS) data from ZIKV and PCV2 genomes.
 The pipeline can be adapted to analyse NGS data from other viruses.
 In the first step, paired-end reads from illumina NGS data are preprocessed.
 After confirming the expected coverage and depth in the PhiX sequencing control, SNVs are detected with iVAR package.
+The current manual was published as Supplementary File in Viruses.
+But as soon as code can not be updated I decided to upload all the scripts to GitHub.

+> Udenze, Daniel, Ivan Trus, Henry Munyanduki, Nathalie Berube, and Uladzimir Karniychuk.
+2021.
+"The Isolated in Utero Environment Is Conducive to the Emergence of RNA and DNA Virus Variants" _Viruses_ 13, no. 9: 1827. https://doi.org/10.3390/v13091827

 ## 2	PREREQUISITES